cncf/tag-security/assessments/guide/security-reviewer.md

 The level of effort for the reviewers is expected to be 10 hours per review.
-Correspondence, project availability, and clarification of a project's scope or other details in the ticketed request for a project's joint evaluation may require additional time.
+Correspondence, project availability, and clarification of a project's scope or other details in the ticketed request for a project's joint review may require additional time.
 However, analysis is expected to be concluded in a few weeks -- usually 3 weeks.
 Effort is expected to include and may not be limited to:
 * reviewing existing security documentation
-* reviewing ticketed request for project evaluation
+* reviewing ticketed request for project review
 * analysis of security assertions and assumptions
 * attending project presentation with Q&A
 * discussion via Slack or additional live Q&A sessions